Updated: Jan 20

 Together, these steps can reduce the intensity of physiological responses to trauma-related triggers, and reduce the likelihood of physical distress, such as panic attacks, and flashbacks.

 Read more about how trauma therapy can help improve your distress, negative thoughts, and unhelpful behaviours.
-To find out more about how trauma therapy can help you, book a consultation with Dr. Terrighena on ((852) 2521 4668 or firstname.lastname@example.org.
+To find out more about how trauma therapy can help you recover from past trauma, book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or email@example.com.